SlayerBirden/docker-nginx/README.md

 # docker-nginx
 Docker nginx image based on official nginx:alpine.

+## Additional operations
-Add user www-data with UID 1000 and specify it as nginx user.
+- Adds user www-data with UID 1000 and specify it as nginx user.
+- Installs openssl
+- Generates ssl key for HTTPS connections